philip928lin/PyCHAMP/docs/source/general_intro.rst

    Illustration of a simplified version of the Finance class

-For additional information on the finance component, refer to :ref:`py_champ_entities_finance`.
+For additional information on the finance component, refer to :ref:`py_champ_components_finance`.

 5. Behavior Component
 -------------------